How Lack Of Sleep Can Play Hormone Havoc

 Lavender oil in your bath, or a few drops on the pillow, or a room spray can all help.

-If your sleep issues relate to anxiety then again progesterone is a good relaxant, and so are essential oils like lavender or flower essences that can help calm you down.
+If your sleep issues relate to anxiety then again progesterone is a good relaxant, and so are essential oils like lavender or flower essences that can help calm an overactive brain that is keeping you alert and awake.

 Helpful information: